Roseahmed/shopping_Cart/README.md

 1. cd to backend directory
 2. npm start/ node server.js

-# Steps to run the fronend
+# Steps to run the frontend

 1. cd to frontend directory
 2. npm start